 Keeping you informed of how we are dealing with the threat of COVID-19

 The situation with the COVID-19 coronavirus pandemic is evolving day by day and we continue to reinforce our infection control measures to protect the residents and staff in our care.
-On Friday 13 March 2020 the Communicable Diseases Network Australia (CDNA) provided Residential Aged Care Providers National Guidelines on the Prevention and Control of COVID-19 in Residential Aged Care settings.
+The Communicable Diseases Network Australia (CDNA) has provided National Guidelines on the Prevention and Control of COVID-19 in Residential Aged Care settings.
 Cranbrook Care has set up a COVID-19 Working Group to support our residences in preventing the spread of coronavirus and managing an outbreak if it occurs.

 In order to ensure the safety and wellbeing of our residents and staff, we need to work together with families and friends to help stop the spread.
-Visitor restrictions are now in place at our aged care residences, where only Essential Visitors are allowed.
+Visitor access at our aged care residences is in accordance with the Industry Code for Visiting Residential Aged Care Homes During COVID-19.
+In-person Essential Visits are allowed on a case by case basis and General Visits can be arranged by appointment.
 Please contact the residence for further information if you plan to visit or would like to tour.

-The Government has also announced that there should be no large group visits or gatherings, including social activities or entertainment, permitted at this time and no school groups of any size should be allowed to visit aged care facilities.
+There are currently no large group visits or gatherings, including social activities or entertainment.
 Going forward our Leisure & Lifestyle program will have a focus on small groups where residents can sit a safe distance apart and still have fun and enjoy talking to each other.
 We are also providing free video conferencing for families and friends to communicate with their loved one.

 Avoid spreading illnesses